tjgrafft/Employer-SQL/README.md

+# Employee Database - SQL

+## Objectives
+The purpose of this project is to Extract, Load, and Transform two databases I aquired from Kaggle that represent the pizza restaurants and their menus across the United States.

+### Methods Used
+* Data Modeling
+* Data Engineering
+* Data Analysis

+### Technologies
+* Pandas
+* SQL
+* Jupyter Notebook

+### Steps to Complete Project
-The first major task was a research project on employees of the Pewlett Hackard corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.
+* The first major task was a research project on employees of the Pewlett Hackard corporation from the 1980s and 1990s.
+All that remained of the database of employees from that period are six CSV files.

-Designed tables to hold data in the CSVs, imported the CSVs into a SQL database and answered questions about the data.
+* Designed tables to hold data in the CSVs, imported the CSVs into a SQL database and answered questions about the data.
 In other words, performed: Data Modeling, Data Engineering, Data Analysis.